No to SATs/ACTs: Not Even Optional

 Our scholarship aid is meant to reward consistently strong academic performance, complemented by attributes such as leadership, community engagement, and exceptional creativity.
 Discipline, passion, and dedication to learning cannot be discerned from a test score.

-Another factor in being test blind is Hampshire’s commitment to authentic assessment.
+Another factor in being test free is Hampshire’s commitment to authentic assessment.

 Students receive detailed narrative evaluations from professors rather than letter grades.
 Each student works closely with faculty to create a rigorous personalized course of study, culminating in a yearlong final project.
 Classroom discussions, extensive written work, and completed projects are evaluated, but not through the use of “tests” in the traditional sense.

 Tests have never been part of Hampshire’s pedagogy, so why would we use a test to determine which students would thrive here?
 Students’ high school academic records, their history of civic engagement, their letters of recommendation from mentors, and their ability to represent themselves through their essays mean much more than a test score can tell us.